mchilli/macropad/README.md

 -   Groups can store more macros or groups
 -   Define encoder macros for different groups
 -   Choose colors for every single macro or group
--   You can have an almost infinite number of pages
 -   Save your configurations locally by downloading it as a JSON file

 -   Device settings: